arun-k-shrestha/gui-tic-tac-toe/README.md

-# I am still working on this project.
-This project was made possible with the help of a Youtube video by Coding Spot.
+This project is a user friendly interactive tictactoe.
+It looks very similar to the google tictactoe.
+I took a partial help from a youtube video by Coding Spot.